runemadsen/Shanghai-Project-Template/README.md

 #### Editing data points

-The individual data points could be edited in the map interface.
-When you move the cursor to the data point, there will be a pen icon.
+The individual data points can be edited directly in the map interface.
+When you move the cursor to the data point, click the pen icon.

 ![Carto](assets/carto15.png)